partofthestars/PPGI-Toolbox/README.md

 ## Results

-Evaluation was conducted on the following databses:
+Evaluation was conducted on the following databases:
 - UBFC-RPPG
 - LGI Multi Session